Get our free weekly newletter!

 Holiday Season Safety & Security: 3 Things to Plan Before Christmas

-If you’re hosting in-person service this Christmas, here are three things to plan for enhanced church safety.
+If you’re hosting a service this Christmas, here are three things to plan for enhanced church safety.

 The holidays present unique opportunities and challenges for churches that aren’t typical during other times of the year.
 For instance, in past years, you likely experienced a 20-30% growth in attendance for your Christmas services.
 This influx of attendees was fueled by individuals and families you’ll only see during the holidays.